openSUSE/news-o-o/_posts/2014-07-15-command-line-tuesdays-part-five.markdown

 ---
 author: Nenad Latinović
+comments: true
 date: 2014-07-15 07:44:47+00:00
 layout: post
 link: https://news.opensuse.org/2014/07/15/command-line-tuesdays-part-five/
+slug: command-line-tuesdays-part-five
-title: "Command Line Tuesdays - Part Five"
+title: Command Line Tuesdays - Part Five
+wordpress_id: 18184
 categories:
 - Distribution
 ---

 Yes, you've guessed what time it is!
 It's time to rrrrrrrrummmbleeeee!
 And this time, we'll learn how to work with commands.
 So without further ado, let's get to business.

 <!-- more -->